handsontable/handsontable/docs/README-EDITING.md

-# Docs editing guidelines
+# Documentation editing guidelines

-This page covers guidelines for editing the [Handsontable docs](https://handsontable.com/docs).
+This page covers guidelines for editing the [Handsontable documentation](https://handsontable.com/docs).

 ## Maintenance rules

-When adding new docs files, check the docs [directory structure](./README.md#handsontable-docs-directory-structure), and follow the guidelines below.
+When adding new documentation files, check the documentation [directory structure](./README.md#handsontable-docs-directory-structure), and follow the guidelines below.

 ### Filenames